Traditional Apple Recipes

 Hereford Apple Dumplings

 Hereford, on the border between England and Wales, is rich farming country, famous for its apples and cider.
-So it's really no wonder that Herefordshire cooks have devised many tasty apple dishes.
+So it's really no wonder that Herefordshire cooks have devised many tasty apple dishes - such as these apple dumplings.

 I imagine that Hereford Apple Dumplings must have been one of the earliest surprise puddings.
 And they are still an interesting choice for a dinner party.
 They're pretty to look at and with a filling of sultanas, orange rind and marmalade give off a wonderful smell when you cut them open.